allen0099/keycloak-min-password-spi/README.md

 -   **User**: If a user tries to change their password before the time limit expires, they will see an error message indicating how much time they must wait.
 -   **Admin**: Admins can always reset user passwords regardless of this policy.

+## Release Process

+This project uses GitHub Actions to automatically release artifacts.

+1. Update the version in `pom.xml` (e.g., `1.0.0`).
+2. Commit the change.
+3. Create a tag starting with `v` (e.g., `v1.0.0`).
+4. Push the tag to GitHub.

+The workflow will automatically build the JAR and create a GitHub Release with the artifact attached.